webdriverio-boneyard/webdriver.io/source/guide.md

 [Twitter](https://twitter.com/webdriverio).
 The following will give you a short step by step introduction to get your first WebdriverIO script up and running.

-Lets suppose you've [Node.js](http://nodejs.org/) and Java already installed.
+Let's suppose you have [Node.js](http://nodejs.org/) and Java already installed.
 First thing we need to do is to start a selenium server that executes all selenium commands within the browser.
 To do so we create an example folder first: